BIOTECH-7005-BIOINF-3000

 This extra variability is known as the dispersion, and our estimates of dispersion will be too high for some genes, and too low for others.
 Taking advantage of the large numbers of genes in an experiment, we can shrink the ones that are too high, and increase the ones that are too small.
 This is an important step in RNA Seq analysis, as it reduces the number of false positives, and increase the numbers of true positives.

 Before we do this, we need to define our statistical model.
-Here, our term of interest is in the column group.
+Here, our term of interest is in the column group, and we’re using R’s formula notation ~ group.
+This can be read as depends on group, where the dependent variable is not defined, but can be considered to be the gene expression values for all genes.

 design